ucopacme/start-here/one_day_workshops/cloudformation_awscli.rst

 I wonder if we can log into it using our key?

-Find out what your Public IP Address is
+Step 6) Find out what your Public IP Address is
 -----------------------------------------
 Now that you have sucessfully built a CloudFormation Template and it is up and running, we have to query to find your Public IP Address:

-- to find it, we use this command: aws ec2 describe-instances
+- to find it, we use this command: **aws ec2 describe-instances**
 ::

  (python36) [user@aws test]$ aws ec2 describe-instances --filters "Name=tag:Name,Values=john-cf-ec2"